JosePedroDias/inkdoc/README.md

 It uses **marked** to convert markdown syntax to HTML.

 It groups information in a hierarchy of modules, classes and functions/attributes.

+## log

+You can find a human-readable log of inkdoc versions and their changes [here](/JosePedroDias/inkdoc/blob/master/LOG.md)